unicef/publicgoods-toolkit/policy.md

 requirements are.

-These three categories -- "permissive", "weak copyleft", and "strong copyleft" -- are well-recognized terms in the open source industry, and often the first step in considering a license is to classify it with one of those labels.
+These three categories -- "permissive", "weak copyleft", and "strong copyleft" -- are well-recognized terms in the open-source industry, and often the first step in considering a license is to classify it with one of those labels.
 They are a common shorthand that often signal the most salient elements of a license for many purposes.